 a.
 Student Distribution - Students will be issued their Chromebook at walk in registration.
 Students not attending walk in registration will pick up their Chromebook from the technology office upon completing the registration process with the school registrar.
 Both students and their parents/guardians will sign the Grayslake Community High School District 127 Chromebook Agreement during the online Infosnap registration process.

 c.
-Withdrawing Students -Students that transfer out of or withdraw from Grayslake Community High School District 127 must turn in their Chromebook to their school’s Technology Department Office on their last day of attendance.
+Withdrawing Students -Students that transfer out of or withdraw from Grayslake Community High School District 127 must turn in their Chromebook, charger, and stylus to their school’s Technology Department Office on their last day of attendance.
 Failure to turn in the Chromebook will result in the student being charged any remaining Chromebook fees.

 d.
 End of the Year - At the end of the school year, students will keep their Chromebooks over the summer.
 Once issued to the student, the Chromebook becomes the responsibility of the student until the scheduled time of return to school in August.
 If a student leaves the district for any reason, the Chromebook is to be returned to the school technology office during the withdrawal process.